jamesaduncan/osom.guide/src/doctrine.md

 We want to make sure that we know who we're delivering to, and what it is that they need.
 We want to make sure that we're not repeating ourselves, or doing the same thing repeatedly, in slightly different ways.

-We want to feel confident that your teams are able to use the most suitable methods for the task at hand - whether that is building a website or a data center, and do we use the right tools?
+We want to feel confident that your teams are able to use the most suitable methods for the task at hand - whether that is building a website or a data centre, and do we use the right tools?

 We want to make sure that we're building only what is needed, and not throwing in the kitchen sink because we can!